sssa-human-robot-interaction-lab/sssa_deformability/README.md

 * _G_reachvel_accel_time_perc.csv_ contains the mean acceleration time rate (%) of the reaching movement of each subject in each condition;
 * _H_reachvel_decel_time_perc.csv_ contains the mean deceleration time rate (%) of the reaching movement of each subject in each condition;
 * _I_reachvel_peak_velocity.csv_ contains the mean peak velocity of the reaching movement of each subject in each condition.

+N.B.
+When data are missing for a specific subject, the row was filled with NaN, which stands for "not a number".